 2. Utilize membership management software

-Mounting a monthly donation program on your website seems like a lot of work, but thankfully, there is a lot of tech these days that can cut your work in half.
+Adding a monthly donation option to your website seems like a lot of work, but thankfully there is technology to cut your work in half.
 Membership management software can automate parts of the process, leaving you more time to focus on other important tasks.

 MembershipWorks makes it easy to collect online donations through your website.
 With this web-based software, you can instantly generate flexible web forms, provide donation amount options and even sell products.
 MembershipWorks can also automatically create a donation receipt via email and keep track of donation data – independent of membership and event data.